transformgovsg/landing-zone/src/content/blog/20240101-gds-transformers.md

 ---
-title: GDS Transformers
+title: 'GDS Transformers'
-description: Meet the 14 techies who are ambitiously pursuing digital greenfields across the Singapore public service, starting with the healthcare sector.
-Read our story, and how we came to be.
+description: 'Meet the 14 techies who are ambitiously pursuing digital greenfields across the Singapore public service, starting with the healthcare sector.
+Read our story, and how we came to be.'
-pubDate: 2024-01-01
+pubDate: '2024-01-01'
-author: Yeo Yong Kiat
+author: 'Yeo Yong Kiat'
 ---

 ## Meet the 14 techies who are ambitiously pursuing greenfields across the public service, starting with the healthcare sector.
 Read our story, and how we came to be